3rl-io/spidgets-3dof/README.md

 # spidgets-3dof

 Spatial widgets in a browser with 3 degrees of freedom.
-Works with Linux and one of these glasses:
+Works with Linux or Mac, and one of these glasses:

 Confirmed:
 * Rokid Air, Max
+* XREAL Air, Air 2, and Air 2 Pro, Light

 Pending testing:
-* XREAL Air, Air 2, and Air 2 Pro, Light
 * Grawoow G530 (a.k.a.
 Metavision M53)
 * Mad Gaze Glow

 This is a proof of concept and isn't very smooth to use yet.
 The content is all hardcoded.
 In progress, high priority:

-- Windows and Mac compatibility
+- Windows compatibility
 - UX features like re-centering

 ## Usage